Why We Create Itineraries | TRVRS Outdoors

 The Importance of Creating an Itinerary - Grays Peak Colorado Mountaineering | TRVRS Outdoors HIking Trail Running Backpacking

-Below are some resources for creating your outdoor itinerary.
-Download and edit the PDF and send it to a responsible party.
+Below are some resources to help you create your outdoor itinerary.
+Download and edit the PDF, then send it to a responsible party.
 Or you can use the Caltopo.com video tutorial to create a virtual itinerary.
 You can also copy and paste the key points at the bottom of this page to create your own itinerary with information that pertains to you.
-Thanks for reading and please stay safe.
+Thanks for reading, and please stay safe.

 Download and print the outdoor itinerary (PDF).